ppy/osu-wiki/wiki/Tournaments/MCLT/4K2025/en.md

    - Finals and Grand Finals: 17 beatmaps
 4. Each mappool has one tiebreaker, except for the Qualifiers.
 5. Possible mod choices for all beatmaps are [Hidden](/wiki/Gameplay/Game_modifier/Hidden), [Fade In](/wiki/Gameplay/Game_modifier/Fade_In), [Flashlight](/wiki/Gameplay/Game_modifier/Flashlight), and [Mirror](/wiki/Gameplay/Game_modifier/Mirror).
-6. The tiebreaker will be played under FreeMod conditions.
+6. The tiebreaker will be played under Free Mod conditions.

 ### Qualifiers